wp-plugins/floating-social-bar/readme.txt

 We have tested and noticed that this small delay have no impact in the number of shares you get.
 However, there is an option in the plugin setting’s page that allows you to change the minimum interval if you want to get faster updates.
 But remember, it will increase server load.

+= How can I make the social bar static when using the shortcode or template tag? =

+Easy.
+Just add `static="true"` to the shortcode or `'static' => true` to the template tag inside your array of arguments to make the social bar static (non-floating).

 = Can I hide the social bar on specific posts or pages? =

 Yes you can hide the floating social bar on specific posts or pages.
 All you have to do is go on your post’s edit screen where you will find a metabox to hide the social share bar.